dwightjack/vue-types/packages/docs/namespaced-usage/extend.md

 import CodeExample from '../components/CodeExample.vue'
 </script>

-# Extending namespaced validators in ES6+
+# Extending Namespaced Validators in ES6+

 <!--@include: ./shared/warning.md-->

-If your source code supports ES6 or newer, you can use the native ES `extends` feature with the `toType`, `toValidableType` or `fromType` utility functions (see [Custom validators](../advanced/custom-validators.md#custom-validators) for detailed usage instructions).
+If your source code supports ES6 or newer, you can use the native ES `extends` feature along with the `toType`, `toValidableType`, or `fromType` utility functions (see [Custom Validators](../advanced/custom-validators.md#custom-validators) for detailed usage instructions).

 For example, you could create a `prop-types.js` file in your project and export the extended VueTypes class: